 - Airport: 1 hour

-Middleton Lodge Estate is set just outside the small village of Middleton Tyas, six miles east of Richmond in North Yorkshire, England.
-It’s just outside the Yorkshire Dales National Park, and within easy reach of the North York Moors.
+Middleton Lodge Estate is set just outside the small village of Middleton Tyas, 6 miles east of Richmond in North Yorkshire.
+It’s just outside the Yorkshire Dales National Park and within easy reach of the North York Moors.

 Fly into Newcastle (80km away) or Leeds-Bradford (86km away).
 You could take a taxi from either airport, but it’s best to have a car so that you can explore the area - see our car rental recommendations.
-There’s free parking at the hotel.
+There’s free parking and electric car charging at the hotel.

 Guests travelling by train usually go to Darlington (25 minutes away) or Northallerton (45 minutes away), then hire a car or take a taxi.